comit-network/comit-rs/README.md

 COMIT is an open protocol facilitating trustless cross-blockchain applications.
 This is a reference implementation for the COMIT protocol.

-## WARNING - We do not recommend running COMIT on mainnet for now!!!
+## DISCLAIMER: This is not mainnet ready!

+- Extensive testing on mainnet from our side still remains to be done
+- Several features for achieving production-ready robustness are still under works

 ## Structure